N129BZ/chartmaker/README.md

 ```
 * ***chartprocessindexes*** control which chart types to process.
 Each faachartname is an array with 3 values: FAA chart name,
 chart type, and an alias (not used for vfr charts.)
 The chartprocessindexes array values correspond to the ordinal position (zero-based) in the faachartnames list.
-NOTE: any actual alias name should not contain any spaces*
+NOTE: The alias names are only used for DDECUS charts and use underscores to replace spaces*
 ```
 "chartprocessindexes": [0,1,2,3,4,5,6], <- charts represented by indexes 0-5 will be processed, in this order
 "faachartnames": [